nikitajadhav12022008-maker/Word-counter/README.md

 ## ▶️ How to Run:

-Make sure Python is installed on your system
+Make sure Python is installed on your system..
-Clone the repository or download the file
+Clone the repository or download the file.
 Run the program:
 ```bash
 python word_counter.py